My name is Jennie Hughes and I am the founder of FourTherapy.

 The majority of my experience has been in the NHS with over a year and a half also spent in the private sector.

-In 2020, I decided to become self-employed and now work in three locations across South-West and central London, treating pelvic health conditions and teaching Pilates.
+In 2020, I decided to become self-employed and now work in four locations across South-West and central London, treating pelvic health conditions and teaching Pilates.

 I am passionate about treating pelvic floor dysfunctions in both women and men.
 I have experience in treating urinary and bowel continence issues, overactive bladders, prolapse, ante-natal and post-natal concerns, perineal tears, scar massage (tears and C-section) and pre or post prostatectomies.